 Good for rabbits, chinchillas, and guinea pigs, because their teeth grow continually, and chewing on wood will keep them worn down.
 To help stop rabbits from chewing furniture or baseboards, try spraying the areas that have been chewed with bitter spray (shown below) and place a fruit tree limb near the "scene of the crime" as an alternative.
 The fresh, unvarnished wood tastes a lot better to the bunny and he will usually leave the house alone.
-A variety of limbs are included, usually Jerusalem artichoke, apple, maple, pear, and thornless blackberry.
+A variety of limbs are included, usually Jerusalem artichoke, apple, pear, poplar, sweet gum, willow, and thornless blackberry.
 One bag contains about 50 assorted limbs, each approximately 10" long.

 Cord Protector 75¢ per foot